cer28/zhtoolkit_small_utilities/transcriber_export_plugins/README.txt

 Step 1
 ------
-Download the plugin files anki_audio_cards.tcl and audacity_labels.tcl, and put them into the lib\transcriber1.5\convert\ sub directory of the Transcriber program location.
+Download the plugin files anki_audio_cards.tcl and audacity_labels.tcl, and put them into the lib\transcriber1.5\convert\ subdirectory of the Transcriber program location.
 If Transcriber is running, you will need to restart it for the plugins to take effect.